Cody Marrs

 Professor

-He is a winner of the Hennig Cohen Prize in Melville Studies, UGA's Presidential Early Career Award, and fellowships from the Andrew W. Mellon Foundation, the Newberry Library, the Townsend Center for the Humanities at UC Berkeley, and the Willson Center for the Humanities at UGA.
-Professor Marrs is a member of the Advisory Council for the American Literature Society and serves the editorial boards for J19: The Journal of Nineteenth-Century Americanists, ESQ: A Journal of Nineteenth-Century American Literature and Culture, and Leviathan: A Journal of Melville Studies.
-He is currently working on several projects, including a book titled 'Moby-Dick' and the Invention of Psychology.
+He is a winner of the Hennig Cohen Prize in Melville Studies, the Montaigne Medal, and UGA's Presidential Early Career Award, as well as fellowships from the Andrew W. Mellon Foundation, the Newberry Library, the Townsend Center for the Humanities at UC Berkeley, and the Willson Center for the Humanities at UGA.
+He has served on the Advisory Council for the American Literature Society, and as Chair of the selection committee for the 1921 Prize, which is awarded annually to the best article in American literary studies.
+He currently serves on the editorial boards for J19: The Journal of Nineteenth-Century Americanists, ESQ: A Journal of Nineteenth-Century American Literature and Culture, and Leviathan: A Journal of Melville Studies.

 Books

-Melville, Beauty, and American Literary Studies: An Aesthetics in All Things.
-New York and Oxford: Oxford University Press, 2023.
+(Author) Melville, Beauty, and American Literary Studies: An Aesthetics in All Things (New York and Oxford: Oxford University Press, 2023).

-Not Even Past: The Stories We Keep Telling About the Civil War.
-Baltimore: Johns Hopkins University Press, 2020.
+(Author) Not Even Past: The Stories We Keep Telling About the Civil War (Baltimore: Johns Hopkins University Press, 2020).

-Timelines of American Literature, co-edited with Christopher Hager.
-Baltimore: Johns Hopkins University Press, 2019.
+(Co-Editor) Timelines of American Literature, co-edited with Christopher Hager (Baltimore: Johns Hopkins University Press, 2019).

-The New Melville Studies.
-Cambridge and New York: Cambridge University Press, 2019.
+(Editor) The New Melville Studies (Cambridge and New York: Cambridge University Press, 2019).

 Edited Series:

-General Editor for Nineteenth-Century American Literature in Transition.
-Cambridge and New York: Cambridge University Press, 2022.
+General Editor for Nineteenth-Century American Literature in Transition, 4 Vols.
+(Cambridge and New York: Cambridge University Press, 2022).

 Guest Editor: